 Song Jiang’s Three Military Campaigns at Zhu Village

 Zhu family is a ruling household in Zhu village and the leader of a military alliance known as Alliance & Network of Zhu+ Army Corps, formed by three dominant households in the area.
-Their common enemies were the rebels on Water Margin not so nearby geographically but deemed by the authority as a growing threat to the established governance and values.
+Their common enemies were the rebels on Water Margin not so nearby geographically but deemed by the authority as a growing threat to the established government and values.

-One day, Zhu family captured a kung fu man with a connection to Water Margin and prepared to send him to the capital for a capital punishment, thus Song Jiang led his rebel force to attack Zhu village in order to rescue the man.
+One day, Zhu family captured a kung fu man with a connection to Water Margin and prepared to send him to the capital for capital punishment, thus Song Jiang led his rebel force to attack Zhu village in order to rescue the man.

 In the first battle, his force was nearly trapped outside the village in the fields that were full of metal throngs planted on the ground.
 The situation was only saved when his undercover agent returned from the village.
-It happened that the village’s site plan was designed as such that the only way to get out of the premises was to take a turn at each poplar tree.
+It happened that the village’s site plan was designed such that the only way to get out of the premises was to take a turn at each poplar tree.

 Yet Song Jiang’s second military campaign was also defeated as a minor partner in the Alliance joined the battle.
-The family troops led by a fierce female warrior launched a vehement onset from rear that effectively broke up rebels’ formation.
+The family troops led by a fierce female warrior launched a vehement onset from the rear that effectively broke up the rebels’ formation.

 But a timely help finally came from a former government army officer driven to rebellion by the dark network of a rich and powerful yet greedy and murderous village noble (乡绅) and his associated corrupted local officials.

 Unaware of the guy’s rebellious intention, Zhu Family let the former officer and his men enter the village, which allowed Song Jiang’s force outside to work in collaboration with the rebels inside the village and eventually destroyed the Alliance & Network of Zhu+ Army Corps.